xiaopan-de/vp_tutorial/SystemC_TLM/tlm_demo2/README.md

 }
 ```

-The _memory array_ is initialized with random numbers and a test struct is defined and copied to the memory array from starting address.
-In the end, the debug print function `print_memory()` is called to virtualize the contents of the _memory_ which gives the following output:
+The _memory array_ is first initialized with random numbers and then a test struct is copied to the memory from the starting address.
+The debug print function `print_memory()` is called to virtualize the contents of the _memory_ which gives the following output:
 ```
-(Memory) @ 0 s, updated
  +----+----+----+----+
  | 50 | 78 | 6D | BC | 0x00000008
  +----+----+----+----+